 Based on this research, some people claim that drinking or injecting a solution containing a 35 percent concentration of hydrogen peroxide cures cancer.

 Studies looking at the link between cancer cells and oxygen started in the 1950s.
-In one study, rats with cancerous tumors drank a mixture of hydrogen peroxide and water.
+In one very early study in 1957, rats with cancerous tumors drank a mixture of hydrogen peroxide and water.
 Between 50 and 60 percent of the rats were tumor-free within 60 days.

 A closer look

 Cancer cells grow without oxygen because they spread so quickly that blood vessels can’t deliver oxygen to them fast enough.
-Cancer cells can survive with or without oxygen.
-Flooding them with oxygen won’t stop their growth.
+This means cancer cells can survive with or without oxygen — so flooding them with oxygen won’t stop their growth.

 Hydrogen peroxide can be dangerous to humans when swallowed or injected.